 Spread ½ of the prepared ricotta over noodles

-Place half of the artichoke hearts, zucchini and spinach mixture over the cheeses.
+Place half of the artichoke hearts, zucchini and spinach mixture over the ricotta.

-Cover with sauce and noodles, then top with rest of ricotta, vegetables, and half the remaining sauce, mozzarella, and Parmesan cheese.
+Cover with sauce and noodles, then top with rest of ricotta, vegetables, remaining sauce, and mozzarella, and Parmesan cheese.